Aneesh Panoli

 About

 My research asked how a single cell becomes an entire organism.
-The questions that kept me up are the ones AI is finally making tractable: can we model a mutation's effect in silico, learn the signatures of a cell type, steer a stem cell's fate by tuning gene expression, build a digital model of human disease?
+My path since hasn't run in a straight line — molecular genetics, financial markets, machine learning — but it keeps circling back to that question, and the questions next to it that AI is finally making tractable: can we model a mutation's effect in silico, learn the signatures of a cell type, steer a stem cell's fate, build a digital model of human disease?

 Training